Self Starter Offer Price in USD

 Do you work too much and earn less than enough?

-The thing is: hitting that wall, and finally dropping beneath ‘just barely enough’ can be a useful thing.
+The thing is: worrying about that, or hitting the wall of ‘just barely enough’ can be a useful thing.
 It can make you ask yourself some hard questions, like ‘Am I going to keep doing this (being a solo entrepreneur)?
 If so, how?’

-A few years ago, in the midst of asking myself those questions, I encountered a curriculum- taught then by Pink Elephant Academy- that started to change the way I think about planning, pricing and marketing my business.
+Several years ago, in the midst of asking myself those questions, I encountered a new way of thinking that started to change the way I was planning, pricing and marketing my business.

 Not because I wasn’t good enough.
 Not because I didn’t understand how to market myself (I’ve worked in marketing).
 Not because I hadn’t hired the coach or joined the mastermind (I’m pretty sure I’ve got the equivalent of an MBA through self-directed learning).
 Not because I wasn’t more out there, more aggressive, more noisy, more different from myself.